 The availability of TV packages typically matches that of broadband.
 BT and TalkTalk TV are both based on YouView.
-While this uses your TV aerial for Freeview, extra channels, catch-up, on-demand and more use your internet connection, so you can only get BT TV with BT broadband and TalkTalk TV with TalkTalk broadband.
+This uses your TV aerial for Freeview, but extra channels, catch-up, on-demand and more use your internet connection, so you can only get BT TV with BT broadband and TalkTalk TV with TalkTalk broadband.

-Sky TV is different because its satellite TV, so you can get it just about anywhere in the country and you don’t need to have Sky broadband – or broadband at all - to get it.
-However, if you want to be use the likes of Catch Up TV, On Demand and Sky Store, you’ll need broadband.
+Sky TV is different because it's satellite TV, so you can get it just about anywhere in the country and you don’t need to have Sky broadband – or broadband at all - to get it.
+However, if you want to be use the likes of catch-up, on demand, and the Sky Store, you’ll need broadband.

 Do broadband speeds differ between areas?